tanyachitaka05/Retail-Sales-Analysis/README.md

 # Retail Sales Performance Analysis

 ##  The project overview...
-This project analyzes retail sales data to uncover trends, identify high-performing products and regions, and provide actionable business insights using Excel.
+This project analyzes retail sales data to uncover trends, identify high-performing products and regions, and provide actionable business insights using Excel.This project was created as part of my preparation for an internship, with a focus on demonstrating practical Excel-based data analysis and clear communication of insights.

 ## Dataset
 The dataset contains transactional retail sales data with the following key attributes: